 Repayment of loans begins six months after dropping below half time, withdrawing from school, or finishing the program.
 Loans can be deferred as long as you are enrolled half time or more in school.

-Visit www.fafsa.ed.gov to read about the FAFSA, the Free Application for Federal Student Aid.
+Visit the FAFSA website to read about the FAFSA, the Free Application for Federal Student Aid.